Montreal-JieZhu/MediPal/README.md

 ## Motivation
 1. **Easy examples with big LLM**

 Recently, I tried to make a medical Q&A agent, I saw that many code examples use big models like gpt-4o.
-With a few lines of code, I can get pretty good result.
+With a few lines of code, I can get pretty good user experience.

 2. **Not good for deeper learning**